Online Learning Evaluations 2020

 How do I create a survey to get feedback on my teaching?

 The Qualtrics survey tool is available to all staff who wish to collect formative and/or summative feedback on their teaching this semester or quarter.
-If you do not have an account, you can create one at https://auckland.au1.qualtrics.com
+There are a number of teaching and course evaluation templates available in the University of Auckland Qualtrics Library that you may use and modify.
+For instructions and further information, please see the guide on the Qualtrics page.

 Examples of formative feedback mechanisms